EvroDeveloper/CustomCampaignTools.SDK/README.md

 A set of scripts to allow BoneLab modders to integrate Campaign features into their campaign mod.

 ## Important Notes
+All script methods MUST be invoked from an UltEvent.
+If you call methods on custom scripts from a default Unity Event, your game WILL CRASH.
+If you need to invoke something from a unity event, have it go through an UltEventHolder invoked by the Unity Event.
 When making a campaign that supports CustomCampaignTools, it's important to make sure that most things work without the mod installed.
 If something relies too heavily on the mod (not recommended) you should include a disclaimer for the player in-game.

 ## Campaign Options